Nick Maton Player Props: Tigers vs. Royals

-The Detroit Tigers, including Nick Maton (batting .103 in his past 10 games, with a double, five walks and two RBI), take on starter Jordan Lyles and the Kansas City Royals at Comerica Park, Monday at 6:40 PM ET.
+The Detroit Tigers, including Nick Maton (.229 on-base percentage in past 10 games, 51 points below season-long percentage), battle starter Brady Singer and the Kansas City Royals at Comerica Park, Wednesday at 1:10 PM ET.

 Nick Maton Game Info & Props vs. the Royals